Duj11/Duj11/README.md

 I am [Dagim](https://github.com/duj11), a junior front-end developer currently on my 3rd year of college at Hawassa University.

 I mostly work on front-end stuff — JavaScript, React and Tailwind CSS.
-But I can also do backend if you need me to — PHP, MySQL
+I can do backend as well if you need me to — PHP, MySQL.

 I also use Canva for wireframe and UI design